Centaur and Nymph

-The title of this bronze sculpture is ‘Centaur and Nymph’, although it is also known by the title ‘Kronos and Philyra’.
-It was made by Josef Müllner an Austrian artist and his signature is on the bottom right side.
-It is in the style of Art Nouveau which is a period of artistic form that loosely ran from 1895 to 1910.
-In Germany and Austria this style was known as Jugenstil, meaning Youth Style.
+This sculpture is also known by the title ‘Kronos and Philyra’.
+It was made by the Austrian artist, Josef Müllner in the Art Nouveau style.
+This artistic period ran loosely from 1895 to 1910 and was known as Jugendstil, meaning Youth Style, in German.

 The sculpture comprises a centaur holding a struggling nymph.
-In Greek mythology, Philrya was the nymph of the mountain Pelion in Thessaly.
-She fell in love with her uncle, Kronos, who was the lord of the universe.
-As the myth goes, Kronos’ wife Rhea stumbled on Kronos and Philrya, who were in an intimate embrace.
+In Greek mythology, Philyra was one of the 3,000 Oceanids, water-nymph daughters of the Titans Oceanus and Tethys.
+Philyra fell in love with Kronos, who was the leader of the Titans and, for a brief period, the ruler of all gods and men.
+According to the myth, Kronos’ wife Rhea stumbled on Kronos and Philyra, when in an intimate embrace.
 To hide, Kronos is said to have turned himself into a horse.
 As a result, their son Chiron was born as a centaur, with his upper body being human and his lower part being horse.
-Apparently, Philrya’s shame at having given birth to a centaur led to Kronos transforming her into a Linden, or Lime tree!
+Apparently, Philyra’s shame at having given birth to a centaur led to the gods transforming her into a linden, or lime tree.